 They won’t take long to cook so don’t go doing anything crazy like watching your show or doing laundry or anything.
 Stay on top of these suckers, and the minute they start to float (about 3-5 minutes), GET THEM OUT of the water with a slotted spoon and place them right into your brown butter sage sauce (see note if using ghee).

 Carefully toss with the wooden spoon until the ravioli are coated with the sauce.
 Then plate them, and top some grated parmesan or Pecorino Romano cheese on top, sprinkle a bit of cinnamon and/or nutmeg (optional), and voila!
 You did it!
 Buon appetito 🙂

 THAT’S IT!!
 Enjoy this savory, insanely delicious, jump-off-the-roof fantastic dish.

-Note: You will have a lot of filling leftover – make this again the next night (like I did,) but also make more raviolis and FREEZE these puppies!
+Note: Depending on the size of your butternut squash you will have a lot of filling leftover – make this again the next night (like I did,) but also make more raviolis and FREEZE these puppies!
 I am using the leftover butternut squash filling to make more, and then am freezing them so I can eat them on Thanksgiving.

 These are so cheap to make – just take a look at the ingredient list – and if you grow your own butternut squash, it’s even cheaper.
 Win-win all around!

 Question: My dough is sticky!
 What do I do?